 Red: This is a Stage 2 burn ban.
 Air pollution has risen to a level threatening to public health, dispersion is poor and is not expected to improve in the next 24 hours.
 Use of all wood burning devices is prohibited.
 The ban is typically for the Smoke Control Zone, but can be extended countywide if conditions dictate.
 All outdoor burning is banned countywide under Stage 1 and 2, this includes chimneas, outdoor fireplaces, fire bowls, fire pits, wood chip electric smokers, wood/charcoal/pellet grills, and similar devices.

 If wood is your only source of heat, you may apply for a seasonal exemption, listed below.
 Please apply before the start of the heating season.
-To apply, print and complete the appropriate application and submit to Spokane Clean Air.
+The 2021-22 application will be available mid-summer.
 You may also call 477-4727 to request a mailed application form.
 There exemptions based on three situations:

 If a burn ban is currently in effect and you have not applied for an exemption, you may qualify for a One-Time, 10-Day Temporary Solid Fuel Burning Device Exemption.
 There is no fee for this temporary exemption but it is limited to one per property address, including rentals.
 It is designed to provide you with 10 consecutive days to apply for one of the three seasonal exemptions listed above.
 To apply please call Spokane Clean Air at 477-4727, during office hours (Mon–Fri., 8 a.m. – 4:30 p.m) If it is outside of office hours (evenings/weekends) please still call the phone number and leave your name, phone number and address on the recording.